hphelion/documentation/publiccloud/apidocs/c1.1/neutron-api.md

 * As a tenant you own your own dedicated private network.
 * As a tenant you own your IP space.
-* Ability to to duplicate IP addresses across autonomous networks
+* Ability to duplicate IP addresses across autonomous networks

 #### 2.1.1 High-Level Task Flow